lodwkeef/general_projects/README.md

 # general_projects
-base directory to store all labs in
+base directory to store all labs in \n
-I want you to rename this as thecloud
+I want you to rename this as thecloud \n
-Thanks
+Thanks \n
--Jr.
+-Jr. \n